SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 - **Config**: (optional) dataset configuration name
 - **Input column**: Column name for inputs (auto-detected if empty)
 - **Output column**: Column name for outputs (auto-detected if empty)

-**JSON file options:**

-- **JSON path**: Path to your local JSON file
-- Input/output columns are automatically mapped from the file structure

 **Actions:**